 Erin has worked with youth for over ten years, teaching yoga to hundreds of teens throughout New York City in public schools, private schools, community centers, and incarceration facilities.
 Through Integral Yoga’s Yoga At School program, Erin has taught underserved youth at James Baldwin High School since 2006 and developed a program curriculum that fulfills credits for Physical Education and Health.

-In January of 2012 Erin moved to San Francisco, where she now serves as the Director of Integral Yoga’s Yoga at School program and facilitates teen trainings and workshops.
+In January of 2012 Erin moved to San Francisco, where she now serves as the Executive Director of RISE Yoga for Youth and facilitates teen trainings and workshops.
 With the successful launch of the program at Mission High School, Erin is excited to bring Yoga at School to more schools throughout the Bay Area.

 She is eager to build a community of yoga teachers dedicated to teaching youth and she hopes to weave yoga into mainstream education across the country.
 Her dream is to help build a better world by making yoga accessible to as many teens as possible.